QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/13-Recovery.md

 Gaea is backward compatible, meaning it will be able to open older files most of the time.

 When a node has been upgraded between versions, Gaea will ask you if you wish to upgrade the node to the latest version.
-Sometimes this may mean the shape you would get the from node may not be exactly the same.
+Sometimes this may mean that the shape you get from the node may not be exactly the same.
 We recommend consulting the new version's changelog or the node's page in @reference to understand the changes.
 You can then choose to upgrade the node or not.

-If you choose not to upgrade a node, you can always do so later from the Properties window menu one-by-one.
+If you choose not to upgrade a node, you can always do so later one-by-one from the Properties window menu.